• Our Faith

 The Commission is appointed by and directly accountable to the Bishop of the Diocese.
 Broadly based, it consists of no fewer than eight members, which should include:

 The Commission meets four or five times a year, and its members have wide range of knowledge and experience in the Catholic Church’s understanding in promoting unity among Christians and building bridges with other faith traditions.
-Currently the members are:

-Interfaith and Ecumenical Action
+Interfaith and Ecumenical Action Expand

 The work of Interfaith relationships and Ecumenism is not limited to the Diocesan Commission it is the task of all the baptised and a responsibility of all faith communities.
 Some ideas to begin considering and thinking about.
 Some are more ecumenical centred.